kkredit/confronting-wicked-crypto/reading/policy-general/Judicialpolicymakingandthemodernstate.md

       d.
 Select the alternative that seems most promising
       e.
 Implement the selected alternative
     2. Incremental intuitive decision making, or "the science of muddling through" (Charles Lindblom)
+      - Puts the above sequence out of order; even, makes (e) the only conscious step, relying on on intuition for everything else.
+      - "As Lindblom's sobriquet suggests, it often led to a considerable muddle." p 298
     3. The "hermeneutic circle" of mutual interpretation of the whole and the part by one another (loosely based on the humanities and aesthetic theory)
+      - Kind of like muddling through, but intrinsically self-reflective and iterative; more conscious
   - Various arguments and counterarguments regarding policymaking as a distinct function
   - Introduction of prison reform as a strong case for policy making
   - Now, just because it happens doesn't mean it's justified.
 Policy making in prison reform violates